Historic Properties

 In 1966, the NC Dames and Old Salem, Inc. entered into a partnership that continues today.
 Under the conditions of a long-term lease, the NSCDA-NC retains ownership of the house, but Old Salem, Inc. provides ongoing maintenance.
 The interior of the Fourth House is not open to the public, but its presence contributes significantly to the interpretation of the historic village.

-Visit the Old Salem Museums and Gardens web site ...
+Visit the Old Salem Museums and Gardens website ...

 |